5 Beauty Lies Most of Us Believe

 Lie #4: One special ingredient (like vitamin C or peptides) is all aging skin needs.

-Given the advertising, it would seem that most cosmetics companies believe this is true—that one ingredient alone can do it all—because they perpetually launch products with one showcased ingredient, be it plant stem cells, a special melon extract from the south of France, or a plant oil from Morocco.
+The truth: Given the advertising, it would seem that most cosmetics companies believe this is true—that one ingredient alone can do it all—because they perpetually launch products with one showcased ingredient, be it plant stem cells, a special melon extract from the south of France, or a plant oil from Morocco.
 Although there are lots of special ingredients that are great for skin (and hair), the truth is that giving your skin what it needs to act younger and be more healthy is far more complex than providing it with one ingredient, no matter how good it is.

 Lie #5: Parabens are bad for you, so avoid products that contain them.

-The "parabens = bad" myth is so pervasive that many people have opted to take a better-safe-than-sorry approach.
+The truth: The "parabens = bad" myth is so pervasive that many people have opted to take a better-safe-than-sorry approach.
 We can't say we blame you for being cautious, but make sure your decision is based on facts, not on media-fueled misinformation.
 As it turns out, parabens are actually some of the gentlest preservatives used in cosmetics.

 Parabens may come in the form of butylparaben, ethylparaben, isobutylparaben, methylparaben, or propylparaben.
 They've been linked distantly (meaning in limited studies on only a handful of subjects or in animal studies) to breast cancer due to their weak estrogenic activity and their presence in a tiny number of breast cancer tissue samples.
 That cancer connection, however remote, has some people worried.
 The truth is: There is no research proving parabens should be avoided when shopping for personal-care products, for yourself or for your family, at least no more so than avoiding plants that have estrogenic activity.